Londonderry Mall: History

 Londonderry Mall opened in 1972 with 85 stores and services.
 When it opened, it was the largest two-floor enclosed shopping centre in western Canada.
 Original tenants included The Bay, Eaton's, Woolco, and a movie theatre.
 Later, it would expand to include Safeway.

 The mall underwent its first major expansion in late 1979, then again in the later 1980s.
 The mall added a wing to the west, and then to the south, which included Eaton's new location, and the Edmonton Public Library.
 The mall expanded to 150 stores and services.

 A renovation was completed in 1990 which saw the opening of a new food court in the center of the mall.
 In 1994, Wal-Mart took over the Woolco location.
 In the late 1990s, Eatons closed.
 Save-On-Foods promptly moved into the former Eaton's space on the lower level and Winners on the upper level.

-In 2003, the Walmart relocated to a stand-alone building to the east in Clareview.
+In 2003, the Wal-Mart relocated to a stand-alone building to the east in Clareview.
 Army & Navy took over the main floor and Sport Chek Supercentre took over the second floor.

 In late 2013, the relocation and closing of many major tenants and small stores left the mall with many unoccupied spaces.

 In late 2014, the mall announced a complete mall renovation and remerchandising project.
-Army & Navy had closed and Sport Chek Supercentre had relocated to Manning Town Centre to make way for a newly announced Simons store.
+Sport Chek Supercentre had relocated to Manning Town Centre in fall 2013 and Army & Navy had closed in 2016 to make way for a newly announced Simons store.
 Winners re-located to an unused space, which was previously used for Safeway and the movie theatre, which made way for the re-location of the food court to the former Winners space.
 Fabricland remained in the former Winners space while Dollarama relocated to the new food court from a neighboring space where Sport Chek was formerly located to make way for H&M.

 Save-On-Foods closed in 2022, because the mall owners struggled to keep the store in business due to expensive rent.
 No Frills took the former location of Save-On-Foods in summer of 2023.
 Unlike Save-On, No Frills cannot be accessed from the mall.

 On February 1, 2023, Hudson's Bay announced that they would close their location at the mall in August of that same year.
 It was later announced that the store would remain open, but in a smaller footprint as on outlet store on the main floor only.
 In June 2025, Hudson's Bay closed all of its stores, including the one at Londonderry.
 In August 2025, a revived Zellers was announced to open in the former main level of the Hudson's Bay space.
 It was delayed to October, where Zellers opened at Londonderry on the 30th of October.
+Laser City, a laser tag arena and arcade opened in the former upper floor of Hudson's Bay that was not taken over by Zellers in September 2026.